akwohlgenant/akwohlgenant.github.io/_posts/2020-06-13-fbi_background_python.md

 tags: [FBI, guns, data wrangling, Python]
 header:
  image: "/images/seth-schulte-zYJ9cVjHyZA-unsplash.jpg"
-excerpt: "This project will investigate a dataset derived from the National Instant Background Check System (NICS)"
+excerpt: "Which states have the most background checks?
+Find out with these data from the FBI..."
 mathjax: "true"
 ---